leimao/Console-Player/README.md

 ./console_player audio_file [loop]
 ```

-Add optional argument `loop` if you want to repeat playing the audio file.
+Add optional argument `loop` if you want to repeatedly playing the audio file.

 ### Use CPlayer Library